-PRDOH does not anticipate that any one subrecipients shall receive \$500 million or more in grant funds to execute program activities.
-However, PRDOH acknowledges the requirements at 85 FR 4676, 4680 which state that a subrecipient without CDBG-DR or CDBG-MIT grant experience that are budgeted for activities equal to or exceeding \$500 million, must adhere to a monitoring plan provided by PRDOH to HUD within ninety (90) days of the execution of the grant agreement.
-PRDOH acknowledges that in this event, it must provide a monitoring plan for overseeing the performance of other agencies, existing subrecipients, and subrecipients that will receive subawards (used here to mean grant funds provided to another agency of the Grantee or to a subrecipient) under the approved action plan for mitigation with dates and areas of review.
+PRDOH acknowledges the requirements at 85 FR 4676, 4680266 which state that a subrecipient without CDBG-DR or CDBG-MIT grant experience, must adhere to a monitoring plan provided by PRDOH to HUD within ninety (90) days of the execution of the grant agreement.
+PRDOH acknowledges that it must provide a monitoring plan for overseeing the performance of other agencies, existing subrecipients, and subrecipients that will receive subawards (used here to mean grant funds provided to another agency of the Grantee or to a subrecipient) under the approved action plan for mitigation.